+EXAMPLE 1.6 (Algebraic triangulated categories).
+Another important class of triangulated categories are the algebraic triangulated categories.
+The earliest formalization of this class of triangulated categories seems to be the notion of enhanced triangulated category of Bondal and Kapranov [2, Section 3].
 Algebraic triangulated categories can be introduced in at least two other, equivalent, ways.
-One way is as the full triangulated subcategories of homotopy categories of additive categories, compare Example 3.1 below.
+One way is as the full triangulated subcategories of homotopy categories of additive categories.
 Another way is as the stable categories of exact Frobenius categories.
-For the equivalence of these three approaches, and for more details, background and references, we refer to [BK], Keller's ICM article [Ke06] or the paper [Kr] by Krause.
+For the equivalence of these three approaches, and for more details, background and references, we refer the reader to [2, 19, 20].